knmcguire/knmcguire.github.io/docs/blog/posts/ros2_across_the_windowverse.md

 - I still have to manually start gazebo from Windows, as that can't be done from a launch file from WSL2
 - Gazebo still has some bugs for the windows, but that is to be expected as the maintaince team notes it at 'experimental' (I'll make sure to make GH issues of all of these.)

 Nevertheless!
 I'm still quite excited for other possitilities that can come with this!
-Let's see if I can also get this to work with other simulators as well like Nvidia Isaac Sim or O3DE engine.
+Let's see if I can also get this to work with other simulators as well like [Nvidia Isaac Sim](https://developer.nvidia.com/isaac/sim) or [O3DE engine](https://o3de.org/).
+More blogposts yet to come!

 Here is a video compilation of the full run through of my WSL2-Win11 Kilted-Ionic tryout.
 I will also present a run through at my [Indie Robot Twitch stream of tomorrow](https://www.twitch.tv/indierobot/schedule?seriesID=b4d96240-af58-44ea-9262-76d739c8351b) (Wednesday 4th of June 2 pm UTC).
 I've started streaming here as of recent, where I try out all kinds of robotic and simulator tools every week on Wednesdays, so hopefully see you tomorrow!